archphile/thepenguin/content/blog/2018-06-04-mympd-my-new-favorite-mpd-client.md

 categories = ["Audio"]
 tags = ["linux audio", "MPD", "myMPD", "ympd"]
 +++

 I hate bloated software.
 This is the reason I use [Archlinux](https://archlinux.org)  with [i3wm](https://i3wm.org/) or I root my smartphones to remove unneeded applications and this is the exact same reason I chose [ympd](https://github.com/notandy/ympd) to be the default [MPD](https://www.musicpd.org) client of [Archphile](http://archphile.org).

 **ympd** doesn't offer many goodies.
-It does one thing (file browsing mode) and it does it right, while its software dependencies are almost zero, comparing to other web based clients that need a dedicated webserver or/and interpreter..
+It does one thing (file browsing mode) and it does it right, while its software dependencies are almost zero, comparing to other web based clients that need a dedicated web server or/and interpreter..

 **ympd** drew the attention of various coders that forked this project, [bugfixed it](https://github.com/SuperBFG7/ympd)  or created new projects based on that.